-In making a determination, the planning panels will have regard to the council staff assessment report, public submissions made during exhibition, relevant planning legislation and policies, and the views heard from the community at the public meeting.
+In making a determination, a Planning Panel will have regard to the council staff assessment report, public submissions made during exhibition, and relevant planning legislation and policies.

 Anyone who wishes to address a planning panel at a public meeting must register with the Secretariat beforehand.
 For more information call 02 8217 2060 or email [email protected]

 When a Planning Panel has been appointed as the Planning Proposal Authority (PPA), the planning proposal is exhibited in accordance with the Gateway determination.

 Planning proposals are generally exhibited for a minimum of 28 days, and during this period public comment is invited.
 During the community consultation period any person is able to make a written submission to the Planning Panel regarding the proposal.
 Written submissions should be forwarded to: [email protected]